Ernestine Rose: England and the United States

-Abolitionist, atheist, feminist, suffragette
+Abolitionist, atheist, feminist, suffragist

 Rose soon began to give lectures on the subjects that most interested her, joining the "Society for Moral Philanthropists" and traveling to different states to espouse her causes: the abolition of slavery, religious tolerance, public education, and equality for women.
 Her lectures were met with controversy.
 When she was in the South to speak out against slavery, one slaveholder told her he would have "tarred and feathered her if she had been a man."
 When, in 1855, she was invited to deliver an anti-slavery lecture in Bangor, Maine, a local newspaper called her "a female Atheist... a thousand times below a prostitute."
 When Rose responded to the slur in a letter to the competing paper, she sparked off a town feud that created such publicity that, by the time she arrived, everyone in town was eager to hear her.
 Her most ill-received lecture was likely in Charleston, West Virginia, where her lecture on the evils of slavery was met with such vehement opposition and outrage that she was forced to exercise considerable influence to get out of the city safely.

 In the 1840s and 1850s, Rose joined the "pantheon of great American women," a group that included such influential women as Elizabeth Cady Stanton, Susan B. Anthony, Lucretia Mott, Paulina Kellogg Wright Davis, and Sojourner Truth, along with William Lloyd Garrison and Frederick Douglass, to fight for women's rights and abolition.

 In the winter of 1836, Judge Thomas Hertell submitted a married women's property act to the New York State Legislature to investigate methods of improving the civil and property rights of married women, and to allow them to hold real estate in their own name.
 When Rose heard of this resolution, she drew up a petition and began to solicit names in support of it.
 In 1838, this petition was sent to the state legislature in spite of having five signatures.
 This was the first petition ever introduced in favor of rights for women.
 During the following years, she increased both the number of petitions and the number of signatures.
 In 1849, these rights were finally won.